morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

   Does Big Science break the way we collaborate in artificial intelligence?
 This article argues that yes, it excludes the bricoleurs, the explorers, who are building the next generation of breakthroughs.
-excerpt: |-
+tagline: |-
   Does Big Science break the way we collaborate in artificial intelligence?
-Yes, it excludes the bricoleurs, the explorers, who are building the next generation of breakthroughs...
+Yes, it excludes the bricoleurs, the explorers, who are building the next generation of breakthroughs
 image: '/img/posts/complex-clock.jpg'
 image_description: "A complex fractal clock image"
 ---